Big B's Backyard

 The Supplies You’ll Need

-• A high-quality degreaser (citrus-based is best for food surfaces).
+• A good degreaser.
+Citrus-based is best for food surfaces.

 • A plastic putty knife or scraper.